adon-cloudcannon/landing-page-test/src/collections/case-studies/croissant-baguette.md

 Croissant & Baguette were early members of [CloudCannon’s Partner Program](https://cloudcannon.com/partner-program/), and also one of the first [CloudCannon Expert](https://cloudcannon.com/experts/) agencies.
 Croissant & Baguette has already received new business through their association with CloudCannon, and Alex has appreciated the direct line to CloudCannon support engineers.

-\[Testimonial block from Alex: I’m a big fan of CloudCannon — I really like everything about it.
-It’s always a joy to work with CloudCannon.\]
+> I’m a big fan of CloudCannon — I really like everything about it.
+It’s always a joy to work with CloudCannon.

 From the CloudCannon side of the table, we’ve been excited to watch Partners and Experts like Croissant & Baguette grow and flourish with our tools, and bring our intuitive visual editing to a wide range of clients.

 Ultimately, CloudCannon has helped Alex and his agency to become more efficient and productive.
 By providing a fast, user-friendly platform that offers a range of customization options, CloudCannon has become an essential tool for Alex and Kayci.
 Croissant & Baguette use CloudCannon to build websites that are not only high-performing but also visually appealing, ensuring that their clients are always satisfied with the end result.

+---

 ## About Croissant & Baguette